IngoMeyer441/simple-term-menu/README.md

   --preview-size PREVIEW_SIZE
-                        maximum height of the preview window in fractions of the terminal height (default: 0.25) -V, --version         print the version number and exit
+                        maximum height of the preview window in fractions of the terminal height (default: 0.25) -k SEARCH_KEY, --search_key SEARCH_KEY
+                        key to start a search (default: "/", "none" is treated a special value which activates the search on any letter key)
+  -a, --case_sensitive  searches are case sensitive -V, --version         print the version number and exit
 ```